semaphore-protocol/semaphore-rs/README.md

 | Semaphore is a generic privacy layer.
 Leveraging zero-knowledge technology, users can prove their membership in groups and send messages (extending from votes to endorsements) off-chain or across EVM-compatible blockchains, all without revealing their personal identity. |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |

+## Semaphore Rust board

+All tasks related to the Semaphore Rust implementation are public.
+You can track their progress, statuses, and additional details in the [Semaphore Rust view](https://github.com/orgs/semaphore-protocol/projects/10/views/29).